tejas-2232/ML_and_Data_analytics/README.md

 # ML_and_Data_analytics
-In this repository, you will get machine learnign algorithm examples implemented in python along with Data Visualization
+__In this repository, you will get machine learnign algorithm examples implemented in python along with Data Visualization__ __Click <a href="https://www.kaggle.com/btejas/iris-dataset"> here </a> to get IRIS dataset.